Types Of Export Incentive Schemes & Benefits In India

-India’s economy is one of the fastest growing economies in the world.
-As a part of economic reforms, the government has formulated many economic policies which have led to the country’s gradual economic development.
+India’s economy is one of the fastest-growing economies in the world.
+As a part of economic reforms, the government has formulated many economic policies that have led to the country’s gradual economic development.
 Under the changes, there has been an initiative to improve the condition of exports to other countries.
 With this regard, the government has taken up a few actions to benefit businesses in the export trade.
 The primary objective of these benefits is to simplify the whole export process and make it more flexible.
 On a broader scale, these reforms have been a blend of both social democratic and liberalization policies.

 Advance Authorization Scheme